 NEPA is a federal law requiring the analysis of potential environmental impacts associated with proposed federal actions prior to implementation.
 The intent of NEPA is to inform decisions based on potential environmental consequences and take action(s) to protect, restore, or enhance the environment.
-NEPA established the CEQ, which is charged with developing implementing regulations and ensuring federal agency compliance with NEPA.
-The CEQ regulations mandate all federal agencies use a prescribed approach to environmental impact analysis.
+Federal agencies use a prescribed approach to environmental impact analysis.
 The approach includes an evaluation of the potential environmental consequences associated with a proposed action and consideration of alternative courses of action.